tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

 8. Change ``scale`` to a valid value other than the default (e.g.: ``150``).
 Verify this value is returned.

 9. Validate Geometry
 ====================

+In this step you'll add the logic to validate the ``geometry`` parameter, which should be valid GeoJSON.
+An optimistic strategy will be used in which an attempt will be made to convert the string into a GeoJSON object.
+If it fails, then the given string is not valid GeoJSON and an error will be returned.

 1. Modify the ``get_time_series`` controller in :file:`controllers/rest.py` to add validation for the ``geometry`` parameter.
 Replace the ``response_data`` object with the following: